 The data type of the inputs should not change.

-their data exceeds the
+variable-size if their data exceeds the

 Do not set System objects to become outputs from the MATLAB Function block.

 Do not use the Save and Restore Simulation State as SimState option for any System object in a MATLAB Function block.

 Do not pass a System object as an example input